 Introduction to Buryatia

-There are 310,000 Buryats, who constitute 25% of the population of the Republic of Buryatia, in Russia.
-In Chita district, now in the Zabaykalsky Krai, Buryats make up just 5% of the population and are concentrated in the Aginskoye subdistrict around the Aginsky Datsang.
+In the year 2010, there were 286 000 Buryats in the Republic of Buryatia, in Russia, who constituted 30% of the population of the republic.
+In Chita district, Buryats make up just 5–6% of the population, and Buryats living in the Aginskoye subdistrict of Agin-Buryat district around the Aginsky Datsang make up 67% of the subdistrict’s population.
+Altogether they constitute 7–8% of the population of Zabaykalsky Krai that both districts belong to after 2008.
 The majority of Buryats on the eastern side of Lake Baikal (Transbaikalia) are Buddhists, while those on the western side (Prebaikalia) are Russian Orthodox, and the two groups greatly dislike each other.
 One group of Transbaikalia Buryats moved to Inner Mongolia, mostly near Hohhot, after the Revolution in the 1920s.

 A Brief History of Buddhism in Transbaikalia